August 9, 2022

 Google Cloud

-Google Cloud lists an official AlmaLinux 8 and 9 product, two 3rd party AlmaLinux products, one official Rocky Linux 8 product and three 3rd party products (coincidentally, all 3rd party products on Google Cloud are OpenLogic offerings!)
+Google Cloud lists an official AlmaLinux 8 and 9 product, nine 3rd party AlmaLinux products, an official Rocky Linux 8 and 9 product, and eleven 3rd party products.

 On-Premise Images